 You and each of the people you live with can have a personal oasis, providing a sense of privacy even in your small home.

-12. Keep kitchen and bathroom counters and the refrigerator door clear.
+13. Keep kitchen and bathroom counters and the refrigerator door clear.

 If you want these rooms to look larger, declutter all the extras so you can put your most-used items inside the cupboards, out of sight but easily accessible.
-Keep just one or two things on the counter, such as a thriving plant, a bowl of fresh produce, a crock of cooking utensils, or a pretty soap dispenser.
+Keep just one or two things on the counter, such as a bowl of fresh produce, a crock of cooking utensils, or a pretty soap dispenser.

-If you have large items that you want but don't regularly use – luggage or camping equipment, for example – perhaps a friend or family member with a larger home would be willing to share ownership with you.
+If you have large items that you want but don't use regularly – luggage or camping equipment, for example – perhaps a friend or family member with a larger home would be willing to share ownership with you.
 Your friend could use the item whenever they wish in exchange for storage, and you retain access without needing more space.

-14. Find a third place.
+15. Find a third place.

 When you find ways to use space wisely rather than moving out or adding on, you make it possible to be happy in a smaller home or apartment than you might otherwise have chosen.
-This lets you save money and time, gaining freedom to do other things with those resources.

 Save money, save time, live comfortably, and maybe even become a more pleasant person!